watty62/SOD/README.md

 - The [Spatial Hub](http://www.spatialhub.scot/get-data/) now have four sets of open data including Council Boundaries which is welcome.
 But it does have the most annoying, repetitive, and redundant pop-up known to man!
 - The [KnowFife](https://knowfife.fife.gov.uk/) statistical website is growing, but the licensing needs to be much clearer for individual data sets.
 - Clackmananshire's CKAN instance which oddly [lives under a GIS subdomain of another domain](http://gis.clacksweb.org.uk), is no longer refrenced from their main website, making it almost impossible to find.
-- We have added the UDDC data from Glasgow University and Edina from Edinburgh
+- I have added the UDDC data from Glasgow University and Edina from Edinburgh

 ## The Data